aktugchelekche/Pewlett-Hackard-Analysis/README.md

 To generate this list, we used following query to combine two datasets "employees.csv and title.csv" then filtered it by using <code> WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') </code> as in <b>Image - 2</b> .As we investigate through out this data, there are duplicates in our table.
 In order to eliminates the duplicates, we will use <code> Distinct ON () </code> clause to retrieve a filtered table as our next piece of results.

 ##### 2. Retiring employees without duplicates :
-* This table is a derivative of first table with not duplicate information.
+* This table is a derivative of first table with no duplicate information.
-* * There are 90,398 employees in the list.
+* There are 90,398 employees in the list.
 * The table displays a list of employees who is going to retire in the next few years and also shown their most current position, that is one of benefit using <code> Distinct ON () </code> clause.

 <p align = "center" >